 The same stake-mounted landscape light fixtures, identified as Type F7 in the lighting plan, are proposed to be installed in the tree planters on the roof deck.
-The Landmarks Commission has repeatedly expressed concern about the visibility of the trees from the sidewalk level and how visible large vegetation on the roof is out of character for the historic district.
+The Landmarks Commission has repeatedly expressed concern about the visibility of the trees from the sidewalk level and how visible large vegetation on the roof is out of character for the historic district; however, this issue was not discussed specifically at the hearing on December 14, 2015.
 Though, since the planters are movable, they are essentially furniture, and the planters became a less important issue.
 However, the introduction of these light fixtures, and additional tree-mounted light fixtures, identified as Type F10 in the lighting plan, further call attention to the trees and suggest that they may be more-permanently placed than proposed.
 By the same principle expressed previously by the Commission, these light fixtures will highlight an element on the roof which is not characteristic in the district, and therefore, these fixtures should be removed from the proposal.